ripanmukherjee/Robotic-Greeter/Development/Database_Code/README.rst

     >> import psycopg2

+If psycopg2 import successfully, then you no need to install it again.
+But if you get an error "ImportError: No module named psycopg2" then you need to install it.

 Psycopg2 is an extra module that you need to import here to run this code.
 To install Psycopg2, please go to the Postgresql_pgAdmin_Installation_ folder.
 Also, you can find the same folder inside the Installation_Documents_ folder.